-MIDDLE ROW: SUE RAWLINSON, SARAH ANDREWS SARAH DERRICK, LIZ MARCHANT, LAURA WESTON, JULIE SWINDELLS, ANGELA HELSON,
+MIDDLE ROW:

+SUE

+RAWLINSON,

+SARAH

+ANDREWS

+SARAH DERRICK,

+LIZ MARCHANT,

+LAURA WESTON,

+JULIE

+SWINDELLS,

+ANGELA

+HELSON,

-FRONT ROW: AMANDA HALL, CLAIRE WILLIAMS, SALLY TODD scene, 'I want you to come out of that door and run down the stairs.'
+FRONT ROW: AMANDA HALL, CLAIRE WILLIAMS, SALLY TODD On one occasion a film company 'borrowed' Sherborne House for a set, and the girls were used in crowd scenes.
+The director told them for one scene, 'I want you to come out of that door and run down the stairs.'
 There was a shocked silence.
 One brave girl volunteered, 'We're not allowed to run on the stairs, sir.'
 Those lovely Thornhill murals were too precious to cope with the thundering of teenage feet.
-Although as we shared more and more lessons with Fosters, the wear and tear certainly increased!
+Although as we shared more and more lessons with Foster's School, the wear and tear certainly increased!

-I was fortunate enough to produce several plays and a G & S opera with the two schools, sometimes in conjunction with Foster's staff.
+I was fortunate enough to produce several plays and a Gilbert & Sullivan opera with the two schools, sometimes in conjunction with Foster's staff.
 How well I remember the fun we had with 'Patience.'
-Boys who initially, as Dragoon Guards, had said 'There is no way that we are going to dance!'

-turned out to be amazing dancers and skipped with gusto around the stage of the gymnasium.
+Boys who initially, as Dragoon Guards, had said 'There is no way that we are going to dance!' turned out to be amazing dancers and skipped with gusto around the stage of the gymnasium.